SOMCA/paprika-web/README.md

 ```
 {
    "token" <— token key of a GitHub account than you have created.

+   "token_botname" <- the username of the GitHub account of the token.

    "email_pwd" <— password of the email of the bot account.